vweinblatt123/Unit1HW_Weinblatt/README.md

 * When was the company incorporated?

-Incorporated in Delaware on January 29, 2008, Betterment Holdings, Inc, is the parent company for Betterment LLC (originally founded in April 2009) and Betterment Securities (a broker/dealer).
+Incorporated in Delaware on January 29, 2008, Betterment Holdings, Inc, is the parent company for Betterment LLC (established in April 2009) and Betterment Securities (a broker/dealer).
 (1)

 * Who are the founders of the company?